TyKo0707/e2b_hackathon/README.md

 We developed an **AI agent** capable of generating animated videos from textual data provided as an input.
 The pipeline consists of **three main steps**:

-1. **Slide Processing & Description**
+1. **Input Processing & Description**
-   The input file is analyzed and converted into a detailed textual description of its content.
+   The input data is analyzed and converted into a detailed textual description of its content.

 2. **Scene Generation**
    Based on the extracted description, scenes are generated to visually represent the information.